LibertyGlobal/Guide-SDK/README.md

 * __findNext__ - retrieves next page of data,
 * __findAll__ - retrieves all data pages available for your request.

-Maximum possible response (page) size is 128 records, default size is the same.
+Maximum possible response (page) size is 128 records and default size is the same.
 You can set particular page size by using `limit()`.

 ####Specifying fields to retrieve####
-It`s quite important to get only data you really need, so please, specify fields as following:
+It`s quite important to get only data you really need, so please, specify fields as following.

     kraken.config.region = 'NL';
     kraken.Channel.create()
-    .fields(kraken.Channel.title, kraken.Channel.id)
+    .fields(kraken.Channel.TITLE, kraken.Channel.ID)
     .findAll(dataReceivedCallback);

 ####Filtering####
 Most advanced tool for specific data retrieval is filtering.
-In this example we will get only broadcasts with category equal to sports:
+In this example we will get only broadcasts with category equal to sports.

     kraken.config.region = 'NL';
     kraken.Broadcast.create()